amangautam72/react-native-select-bottom-list/README.md

 import { BottomSheet, BottomSheetRefType } from 'react-native-select-bottom-list';
 ```

-Simply place any component or view inside <BottomSheet/> and use ref to open and close it.
+Simply place any component or view inside <BottomSheet/> and use reference to open and close it.

 Example :